About

 "What does your group believe

-about ______?"
+about _____________________?"

-or believes in is NOT important.
+or believes in is not important.
 We

-just pass on what the
+just try to pass on what the

-Roman Catholic Church has officially taught since 33AD
+Roman Catholic Church has officially taught since 33 A.D.

 and continues to teach and believe today.